 I now believe that my my earlier theory that Oren’s biological father was a Canadian trucker by the name of Carlton Lenard Lundy (1905-1995) is correct.
 (He was the son of Alice Rand, daughter of Napoleon B Rand).
 I believe the reason that Pam is not a closer match to descendants of a couple of his sisters is that he had a different biological father.

 I also now believe that Pam’s closest match (a Canadian from Victoria, B.C.) on this side is another descendant of Carlton Lundy, although his sister’s family apparently denied that he had any children or was ever even married.
 (They apparently once chased a man who claimed to be his son off the family farm!)
-I found documentation that proved that Carlton was married (and divorced) at least twice.
-(As a trucker, he probably got around!)
+I found documentation, records and newspaper articles, that proved that Carlton was married at least three times (As a trucker, he probably got around!)
+Newspaper clippings mention a wife and daughter visiting his sister, and his gravestone clearly lists him as father Carl L with mother Mary.
 This match did not know much about her ancestry but this is what her mother told her:

 "Yes there is some Rands and Lundys in our genealogy.
 Without looking the names seem familiar.
 The Lundy listed, the dates I am unsure of.
 It was a Lundy I believe who made the newspaper as big news as he killed his pregnant wife.
 When he shot her in the back the bullet went through her killing her unborn child.
 I understand that he took his own life but I believe it was in the 1800's ...
 Will have to pull out what I have to verify.
 Nothing on any of the genealogy I have seen has included myself or any of my children.
 Dad has told me of a relative in the states who was doing genealogy but he was an elderly retired dentist? who has now passed.
 I was asking dad to meet them, but no such luck.
 Getting back to your original question I know there are Rands and Lundys but I am unsure if we are connected.”